- Providing outstanding education to students and working professionals.

 We believe that every person should have a safe place to work and a healthy, safe neighborhood to call home.

-Our faculty, students and staff conduct research and provide a range of services that aim to protect workers, improve health and strengthen communities.
+Our faculty, students and staff conduct research and provide a range of services that protect workers, improve health and strengthen communities.

 We are committed to advancing equity in health and educational outcomes, with a focus on reaching those who have historically faced power differentials, racism and other forms of oppression.